jrfumagali6-cmyk/project-12-/README.md

 This is the first part of my project about fuels; the second part I will include CVaR, stress test, and backtest.

+Note: Because of the COVID-19 pandemic, some Brazilian states did not have data collection, especially september/2020 (all collections of prices in all states were suspended).
+Pará state did not have price collection for diesel in some months in 2020 as well.
+In Amapá, ethanol price collection was also suspended in some months during 2020.
+In this case, we are working with price returns, and the lack of prices in some states during some months can harm the analysis.
+There are some ways to fix it, but it is not the goal in this project.

 <img src="images1201/projeto 12 parte 1.png" width="900">